JoTrilloSJSU/MS285_Project/README.md

-# MS285_Project_Draft
+# MS285 Final Science Communication Project

+This Github contain all the necessary files to run a sealion foraging videogame based on results of Fiechter et al. 2016.
+Paper is included in Github files.

-Download files as they are organized in github.
+To run the game, download files as they are organized in github.
 Make sure pygame is installed in Jupyter notebooks.
 Run "run_main.ipynb" to open game window.

-Need to do
-- soom in game
-- add title screen to select between three year options
-- year options will be same code, only fish distribution will change
-- add game stop when goal number of fish has been counted
-- add science text explanations
+## Game Features based on Fiechter et al. 2016:

+Two SST options for gameplay, warm and cold.
+* Warm temperatures feature a decreased anchovy population, and increased sardine abundance further offshore
+* Cold temperatures feature increased anchovy abundance closer onshore

+Sardines restore helath bar more than than anvhovies to reflect higher energ density.

+Fat deposits (health bar) are depleted by movement and increased by fish consumption.

+## Notes on originality

+* Base code is based on code found here: https://github.com/Gruikjr/webol
+* Any additional game mechanics are written by me, and based on a plethora of online resources
+* All sprites and animations are drawn/ coded by me
+* There is one function (noted in code) that I used a GLM to help write
+* Text was written by me, but formatted using a GLM to help with centering